Senior Japanese ministers express concern about rapid yen decline

 "Considering that the dollar was around 79 yen when our government started, it would not be a mistake to say it has fallen rapidly."

-Against the yen, which has come under pressure after the BOJ's jolt last week, the dollar traded at 115.23 yen.
+Against the yen, which has come under pressure after the BOJ's jolt last week, the dollar traded at 115.23 yen JPY=.
 It surged to a seven-year high of 115.42 yen on Thursday.

 The BOJ is buying up government bonds and riskier assets to push down yields and meet a 2 percent inflation target sometime in the fiscal year starting in April.